FoenixRetro/Documentation/f256/setting_up_jr.md

 # Assembly

-- Connect ATX power connector to main board before screwing the main board into the bottom of the case -- in general, you want to avoid putting a lot of pressure on the main board once its on the mounting standoffs, because the flex can damage the board.
+- Connect ATX power connector to main board before screwing the main board into the bottom of the case -- in general, you want to avoid putting a lot of pressure on the main board once it's on the mounting standoffs, because the flex can damage the board.

 - Green wire from PicoPSU should be grounded, you can use a motherboard mounting screw to hold it down